-- It’s a solid leads database to complement your customer database in Pipedrive.
+- It’s a solid leads database to compliment your customer database in Pipedrive.

 Where it may fall short:

 - Keeping your email and CRM list in sync, unless you invest in building an API-connection or subscribe to a 3rd party syncing service.

-- Drip seems to have pivoted to ecommerce marketing as of early 2018, so it’s unlikely they’ll create advanced use cases for syncing data with CRM apps.
+- Drip seems to have pivoted to ecommerce marketing in 2018, so it’s unlikely they’ll create advanced use cases for syncing data with CRM apps.

 - Few customization options when creating new records in Pipedrive.
 Drip creates a new Person each time a user triggers a certain action eg. clicks on an email.
 If someone clicks twice, you got yourself two identical records.
 If someone clicks 18 times, you’ll have some cleaning up to do later.

-Outfunnel (that’s us!) keeps your emails are CRM tightly synced, saving you time and effort
+Outfunnel (that’s us!) keeps your emails and CRM tightly synced, saving you time and effort

-We’re a marketing automation & insights tool that integrates tightly with Pipedrive.
+We’re a sales-centric marketing automation tool that integrates tightly with Pipedrive.
 One of our features is a powerful no-hassle email feature.

 - Send single email campaigns or multi-email sequences (aka drip campaigns) to any segment defined by your Pipedrive filters.